enambansgroup/analogue_clock/README.md

 # digital-clock
-This is a digital clock I made.
+This is a analogue clock I made.
 Want to make it unique  with a little bit of crptic design